-Immediately following the death of Queen Elizabeth II, who passed away peacefully on Thursday, her firstborn son, Prince Charles, officially became the reigning monarch of the United Kingdom and the Commonwealth realms.
-But what will he and his wife, Duchess Camilla, be referred to from now on?
-And will things change for the Cambridges?
+Immediately following the death of Queen Elizabeth II on September 8, 2022, her firstborn son, Charles, officially became the reigning monarch of the United Kingdom and Commonwealth realms.

 A spokesman for His Majesty confirms to BAZAAR.com that the monarch will be known as King Charles III.
-Meanwhile, Camilla, formerly known as the Duchess of Cornwall, will now be recognized as Queen Consort.
+Meanwhile, Camilla, formerly known as the Duchess of Cornwall, will now be recognized as the queen consort.

 King Charles III